kthhrv/birthday-demo/README.md

 # In Scope

 - Simple Hello World style Python Flask application with unit and functional tests.
+  - I've opted not to use a Database to reduce the amount of time required to complete this excerise.
+    - ie the playbooks, cloudformation, localdev enhancements to support a Database.
 - [System diagram of production AWS Infrastructure.](https://docs.google.com/drawings/d/17UIdFCO2ffNFYe2A_618zLZojwjKfZyZf7514GZK_jM/edit?usp=sharing)
 - Cloud build and deploy script.